PROFESSOR OF STATISTICS AND DATA SCIENCE

 Tipton's research focuses on the design and analysis of field experiments, with a particular focus on issues of external validity and generalizability in experiments; meta-analysis, particularly of dependent effect sizes; and the use of (cluster) robust variance estimation.

 Tipton earned her PhD in Statistics from Northwestern University in 2011.
-Before that, she completed an M.A. in Sociology from the University of Chicago and a B.A. in Mathematics from Transylvania University in Lexington, Kentucky.
+In 2005, she earned an M.A. in Sociology from the University of Chicago and in 2001 a B.A. in Mathematics from Transylvania University in Lexington, Kentucky.
 Prior to returning to Northwestern University, she was a member of the faculty at Teachers College, Columbia University for seven years.